ITRS-Group/cordial/tools/geneos/internal/component/ac2/README.md

-An `ac2` instance is a Linux Active Console.
+An `ac2` instance is an Active Console.